 Use VoIP Phones

-Cedarville University uses the VoIP phone system for offices around campus.
-Below are some common questions about VoIP phones, along with instructions for conference calls.
+Cedarville University uses a VoIP phone system for offices around campus. visit this website for more general information on the general characteristics of a VoIP Phone.
+Below are some common questions about a VoIP phone, along with instructions for conference calls.

 Please click on the [Printable Instructions] button below to view the quick start guide to the VoIP phones, including voicemail system access.